8ta4/see/DONTREADME.md

 Yes.
 It'll grab the text as soon as one of two things happens:

-- Two consecutive screenshots become identical after the browser's `readyState` is `complete`.
+- Two consecutive screenshots become identical while the browser's `readyState` is `complete`.

 - 10 seconds go by since the navigation started.